adamniedzwiedz/pms7003-example/README.md

 The first command must be sent with at least 2 second delay after power on the sensor.

 ## How to install this app
-- [Download](https://github.com/adamniedzwiedz/pms7003-mongoose-example/archive/master.zip) or clone `git clone https://github.com/adamniedzwiedz/pms7003-mongoose-example` the project
+- [Download](https://github.com/adamniedzwiedz/pms7003-mongoose-example/archive/master.zip) and unpack or clone `git clone https://github.com/adamniedzwiedz/pms7003-mongoose-example` the project
 - Install [mos tool](https://mongoose-os.com/software.html)
-- Open command line window and run `mos build --arch esp8266`
+- Open command line window and go to the project folder and run `mos build --arch esp8266`
 - Run `mos flash`